bottlepy/blog.bottlepy.org/src/misc/2012-07-16-Virtualenv-and-Makefiles.rst

-Nothing special, but a very handy.
+Nothing special, but very handy.
 Especially if your users are new to python and don't know much about virtual environments.